monome/docs/norns/engine-study-3.md

 # transit authority
 {: .no_toc }

-*norns engine study 3: using audio busses to build FX chains and aux sends*
+*norns engine study 3: using audio busses to build FX chains + aux sends, and using polls to send data from SuperCollider back to Lua*

 SuperCollider is a free and open-source platform for making sound, which powers the synthesis layer of norns.
 Many norns scripts are a combination of SuperCollider (where a synthesis engine is defined) and Lua (where the hardware + UI interactions are defined).